gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 Power outages can have a significant economic impact, as they can disrupt business operations and cause loss in revenue.

 Specifically, there has been a rise of intentional attacks on power grids.
 Interestingly, these attacks have been clustered around certain US States, such as Washington and Iowa. **Are these states experiencing a rise in attacks by chance alone, or is there something bigger at play?**
+There are 1534 rows and 12 columns in the dataset that are relevant to the question.
+The column `YEAR` is used to see when the rate of intentional attacks on power grids began to rise.
+Columns `U.S._STATE` and `POSTAL.CODE` are used to determine where the attacks are clustered.
+Columns `OUTAGE.START.DATE`, `OUTAGE.START.TIME`, `OUTAGE.RESTORATION.TIME`, and `OUTAGE.RESTORATION.DATE` are used to see the time it took to restore the power.
+Column `CAUSE.CATEGORY` is used to see what kind of causality there are and the proportion of intentional attacks among them.
+Column `TOTAL.PRICE` and `CUSTOMERS.AFFECTED` are used to calculate total loss from the power outage.
+Column `COST.LOSS` is newly added column to see loss yielded from the power outage.
+It'll show the loss from power outage caused by intentional attacks.

 ## Cleaning and EDA
 ### Data Cleaning